vebrasmusic/CleverSeat/README.md

 # CleverSeat
 ## Dev notes

-### 06/19/24
+### 10/01/24

-- working now on graph display
-    - thinking of using Cytoscape.js or Sigma.js
-    - both allow draggable nodes, etc. and can customize.
-Cytoscape allows for some clustering / community detection (?) but probably will still build backend.
+- step 1 is complete (put families together)
+- working on step 2 (group families by relation) and step 3 (group singles / couples and friends)